Jinendra-Gambhir/LLM-GeminiPro-BloggingAssistant/README.md

 # LLM-GeminiPro-BloggingAssistant

-The goal of this project is to build a Blogging Assistant that can help users generate blog content and accompanying visuals effortlessly.
-I have leveraged Google Gemini's API for natural language processing (NLP) tasks and integrate it with DALL·E-3, a model capable of generating images from textual descriptions.
+This project aims to build a Blogging Assistant to help users effortlessly generate blog content and accompanying visuals.
+I have leveraged Google Gemini's API for natural language processing (NLP) tasks and integrated it with DALL·E-3, a model capable of generating images from textual descriptions.

 ## Acknowledgements